-Infants with the lethal infantile form of CPT2 usually die within the first few months of life.
-Infants with the severe infantile form often do somewhat better.
-But they also suffer from severe multisystemic disease.
+Babies with the lethal neonatal form of CPT2 usually die within the first few weeks to months of life.
+Babies with the severe infantile form may live somewhat longer but likely have heart problems and sudden death.
 The myopathic form is milder.
 Most people with this form have a normal life expectancy.

 What causes carnitine palmitoyltransferase deficiency?